 Chief Financial Officer

 Leo Alvarez has a wealth of experience in private and public accounting, auditing, compliance and internal controls.
 Prior to working for CareerSource Central Florida, he served as the accounting manager for Lutheran Services of Florida.
 He has also worked as an audit associate and accountant for Cross, Fernandez and Riley, a Central Florida accounting firm.
-Leo is a recent graduate of Leadership Orlando, was named one of Orlando’s top C-Suite Executives of 2015 by the Orlando Business Journal for his fiscal competencies and his work to serve the community, and was selected as a finalist in Coors Light’s 2016 Lideres of the Year Award, which recognizes Latino leaders from across the county for their commitment to empowering the Latino community.
+Leo is a recent graduate of Leadership Orlando, was named one of Orlando’s top C-Suite Executives of 2015 by the Orlando Business Journal for his fiscal competencies and his work to serve the community, and was selected as a finalist in Coors Light’s 2016 Lideres of the Year Award, which recognizes Latino leaders from across the country for their commitment to empowering the Latino community.
 Leo earned a Bachelor of Science degree in business administration, accounting and finance from the University of Central Florida.

 Chief Operations Officer